wkumari/draft-wkumari-dnsop-extended-error/README.md

    message; or the next resolver is not a validating resolver, and the user is returned a potentially harmful result.

-   This document specifies a mechanism to extend (or annotate) DNS errors to provide additional information about the cause of the error.
-These extended error codes are specially useful when received by resolvers, to return to stub resolvers or to downstream resolvers.
+   This document specifies a mechanism to extend DNS errors to provide additional information about the cause of the error.
+These extended error codes described in this document can be used by any system that sends DNS queries.
+Different codes are useful in different circumstances, and thus different systems (stub resolvers, recursive resolvers, and authoritative resolvers) might receive and use them.
-   Authoritative servers MAY parse and use them, but most error codes would make no sense for them.
-Authoritative servers may need to generate extended error codes though.

 1.1.
 Requirements notation